mirasaujan/DelegateContainer/README.md

 An object designed to help with one to many delegation problems.

+## What is it for?
+It helps with dynamic data.

 ## Usage

 You need to make your delegate with @objc so it restricts type to class only